The 50 Most Romantic Love Songs Ever Written

 It's impossible not to fall in love with Vanessa Carlton's breakout hit, "A Thousand Miles," after just one listen.
 The song is beyond charming, just the like singer, songwriter, and musician herself.

-"All On Me,” by Devin Dawson (2018)
+"All on Me" by Devin Dawson (2018)

-"Beyond,” by Leon Bridges (2018)
+"Beyond" by Leon Bridges (2018)

-"If You're Gone,” by Matchbox 20 (2000)
+"If You're Gone" by Matchbox Twenty (2000)

 "If You're Gone" is about a man who realizes he's losing the love of his life and begs her to come back.
 If that doesn't scream "romance," we don't know what will.
-Also, men everywhere: Take notes.

-"A Thousand Years,” by Christina Perri (2011)
+"A Thousand Years" by Christina Perri (2011)

-"Just the Way You Are,” by Bruno Mars (2010)
+"Just the Way You Are" by Bruno Mars (2010)

 If romance had a theme song, it would be this 2010 hit by Bruno Mars.
-Between the singer's smooth sound, signature catchy beat, and melt-your-heart lyrics, this tune has "Valentine's Day" written all over it.
+Between the singer's smooth sound, its signature catchy beat, and those melt-your-heart lyrics, this tune has "Valentine's Day" written all over it.

-"I Love You Always Forever,” by Donna Lewis (1996)
+"I Love You Always Forever" by Donna Lewis (1996)

-"Baby Love,” by The Supremes (1964)
+"Baby Love" by The Supremes (1964)

 The Supremes reigned, well, supreme in the land of romantic doo-wop hits, and "Baby Love" is no exception.

-"Us Against the World,” by Coldplay (2011)
+"Us Against the World" by Coldplay (2011)

-"The Way I Am,” by Ingrid Michaelson (2006)
+"The Way I Am" by Ingrid Michaelson (2006)

 Ingrid Michaelson is charming beyond words, and in her 2006 hit "The Way I Am," a romantic tune that arguably put the singer on the map, she truly delivers.

-"XO,” by Beyonce (2013)
+"XO" by Beyoncé (2013)

-This contemporary love song from Beyonce wasn't the singer's first romantic rodeo.
+This contemporary love song from Beyoncé wasn't the singer's first romantic rodeo.
 (See: "Love On Top" or "Smash Into You" for reference.)
 But this song feels somehow different from the artist's love songs of years past.
 Perhaps it's the singer's raw vocals and stylistically unfiltered approach that make this hit feel special.
 Regardless, it's an honest romantic delivery from the singer that can't be overlooked.

-"Come to Me,” by Goo Goo Dolls (2013)
+"Come to Me" by Goo Goo Dolls (2013)

 Like a fine wine, romantic hits from the Goo Goo Dolls never age; particularly this 2013 hit.

-"We Belong Together,” by Gavin DeGraw (2008)
+"We Belong Together" by Gavin DeGraw (2008)

-If you were to Google the name “Gavin DeGraw,” you’d undoubtedly find the words “love song” scribbled nearby.
-Ok, well maybe not actually, but the artist does have a tendency to write about love, romance, and everything in between.
+Gavin DeGraw have a tendency to write about love, romance, and everything in between.
 "We Belong Together" is one of his most heartfelt, and therefore a must-listen.

-"Crush,” by Dave Matthews Band (1998)
+"Crush" by Dave Matthews Band (1998)

-"Can't Help Falling in Love,” by Elvis (1969)
+"Can't Help Falling in Love" by Elvis Presley(1969)

-"Can't Take My Eyes Off Of You,” by Frankie Valli and the Four Seasons (1967)
+"Can't Take My Eyes Off of You" by Frankie Valli and the Four Seasons (1967)

-"Crazy He Calls Me,” by Billie Holiday (1949)
+"Crazy He Calls Me" by Billie Holiday (1949)